 I’m a proud co-founder (and board member) of this powerful professional community.
 We are now heading towards our tenth year, led by an innovative Executive Director, team of institutional partners and board of advisors representing excellence in our industry from coast to coast.

 Digital Content Manager, Western University – Communications & Public Affairs

-Founder & Organizer, #PSEWEB
+Founder & Board Member, #PSEWEB